ElFriedman/cloudfed/design/readme.md

 - n = number of servers
 - $\mu$ = mean service rate
 - Q = maximumly allowed mean wait time
-- Ba = batch arrival probabilities (probabilities for numbers of requests to arrive simutainously)
+- Ba = batch arrival probabilities (probabilities for numbers of requests to arrive simultaneously)

 ```
 Class Arrival(interval_fxn, Ba=[1], mst=1)
 ```
 - Describes an arrival process with distribution of inter-arrival time, batch arrival probabilities, and the mean service time of each request.
 - interval_fxn describes the interarrival process.
-By default, the interarrival time should follow an exponential distibution with a mean arrival rate $\lambda$.
+By default, the interarrival time should follow an exponential distribution with a mean arrival rate $\lambda$.

 ```
 Class Service(servers, service_fxn, Q)
 ```
 - Describes service rates of all servers and their queueing spaces
 - service_fxn describes the service rate where the service time for a unit of workload.
 Default to a constant.
-- Q describes the maximunly allowed queueing time before service
+- Q describes the maximally allowed queueing time before service

 ```
 Class Cloud(arrival, service, shared_servers)